ArifTarp/Flutter-Experiences/README.md

 # My Flutter Tutorial

 This project is not a sample project.
-This project contains the codes I use in flutter.
+This project contains the codes that I use during learning flutter.